krahets/hello-algo/en/CONTRIBUTING.md

 1. **AI translation**: Carry out an initial pass of translations using the machine learning translator.
 2. **Human optimization**: Manually refine the machine-generated outputs to ensure authenticity and accuracy.
-3. **Pull request review**: The optimized translation will be doubly checked by the reviewers though GitHub pull request workflow.
+3. **Pull request review**: The optimized translation will be doubly checked by the reviewers through GitHub pull request workflow.
-4. Repeat step `2.` and `3.` for further improvements.
+4. Repeat steps `2.` and `3.` for further improvements.

 ## Join us